 Oral Motor Therapy at BubbleBee Children Speech Therapy

 Welcome to BubbleBee Children Speech Therapy, a paediatric speech therapy centre providing Oral Motor Therapy for children with speech, feeding, and oral control difficulties.
+Oral Motor Therapy also helps children with structural changes, such as lip or tongue ties.

 At BubbleBee, Oral Motor Therapy is always delivered within a broader communication and feeding framework.
 We consider regulation, engagement, and functional outcomes so therapy supports real-life participation, not just isolated skills.